Bluedot-Innovation/documentation/docs/Point SDK/iOS/Quick Start.md

     Note that this is not necessary for already-published apps.
 *   Privacy – Location When In Use Usage Description as the key, and select the type of `String`: The value should be a usage description that denotes the use of location services by your app, e.g. Your location is used to detect your arrival so your order can be brought to you.
 *   Background operation
-    If you want the Bluedot SDK to be able to trigger locations or send location updates while in the background, you’ll also need the same setup for Privacy – Location Always Usage Description and Privacy – Location Always and When In Use Usage Description.
+    If you want the Rezolve Point SDK to be able to trigger locations or send location updates while in the background, you’ll also need the same setup for Privacy – Location Always Usage Description and Privacy – Location Always and When In Use Usage Description.

 Then, add the following key to the UIBackgroundModes section of the `info.plist`: `location`